-Pre-calculus Credit: 1.0
+Pre-calculus

-Grade: 11-12, Pre-Req: Algebra II
+Grade: 11-12 (Pre-Req: Algebra II)

 Pre-calculus is designed to finalize the study of concepts introduced in previous classes.
 As the final step before the collegiate level, pre-calculus acts as the bridge between elementary and higher mathematics and, as such, contains a healthy dose of both familiar and new concepts.
 Many algebraic, geometric, and logical reasoning skills acquired in previous classes will be strengthened and refined this year.
 In addition, this class will contain an emphasis on the study and applications of trigonometry.
 Additional topics are also covered, including alternate graphing methods, vectors, matrices, discrete mathematics, and limits.
+Students who take Pre-Calculus in 11th grade will be in the Honors class and will receive a 0.5 GPA bump at the end of the course.
+The Honors class will move at a faster pace and will be more challenging than the regular course.